AndrewIngraham/DiceTracker/README.md

 The app allows for naming games, undoing inputs, rolling one or two dice, and viewing data inside a Swift Chart.
 You may also create and delete games.
 Every game also includes an info screen which shows the amount of rolls, and every roll in order in a scrollable format.

+I am open to input on how to optimize this project, as I can always improve.

 ## Author

 Written by Andrew Ingraham